ITV News Tyne Tees: 2009–2013

-On 14 January 2013, the "Tyne Tees" news service was relaunched and rebranded as ITV News Tyne Tees.
+On 14 January 2013, the Tyne Tees news service was relaunched and rebranded as ITV News Tyne Tees.

 2013–present

-On 14 June 2013, it was reported ITV would restore a full 30-minute edition of Lookaround and shorter bulletins for Border viewers, effectively leading to a demerger of the Tyne Tees and Border services.
-OFCOM approved the plans a month later, allowing Tyne Tees to reintroduce its own full regional news service.
+On 14 June 2013, it was reported ITV would restore a full 30-minute edition of Lookaround and shorter bulletins for Border viewers, leading to separation of the Tyne Tees and Border news programmes.
+Ofcom approved the plans a month later, allowing Tyne Tees to reintroduce its own full regional news service.
 The minutage requirement for the main evening programme was reduced from 30 to 20 minutes, although ITV retain a full half-hour with the option of using some aggregate content from other regions.
 Daytime and weekend bulletins for the Tyne Tees region were reintroduced on Monday 16 September 2013.

-From March 2020, due to the COVID-19 pandemic, ITV Tyne Tees & Border services are impacted.
-Running times of all short bulletins were reduced.
-The main 6pm programme was now fronted by a single presenter instead of two.

-On 23 November 2020, it was announced the main 6pm programme would return to two presenters from that night, with a slightly modified studio to allow for social distancing.
+From March 2020, the news service was affected by the COVID-19 pandemic; the running time of all short bulletins was reduced and the main 6pm programme was fronted by a single presenter instead of two.
+The main 6pm programme returned to having two presenters on 23 November 2020, with a slightly modified studio layout to allow for social distancing.

-On 28 March 2021, ITV Tyne Tees announced that Amy Lea would be the new co-presenter of the main weekday news programme alongside Ian Payne as of 29 March 2021, taking over from Pam Royle who left ITV on 26 March 2021.
+In March 2021, Amy Lea would succeed the retiring Pam Royle.